Skip to main content

 "Thank God."
 He chuckled.

 He searched the drawers and the cupboard.
 Then he headed towards the drawer of the wardrobe.
 There were some files, business papers mostly.
 He searched through them.
 Then he found another file, PRIVATE AND CONFIDENTIAL.
-He opened it, it was medical reports.
+He opened it, and it was medical reports.
 Of a woman named Dheer.
-There were court case files as well with paper cuttings as evidence.
+There were court case files as well, with paper cuttings as evidence.
 One of them caught his attention. " Alleged affair and false promises of marriage."
 There was a fine paid to this woman.
 By his father.
-He checked the dates, it was a little before his fifth birthday.
+He checked the dates, and it was a little before his fifth birthday.
 That's when the fights started.
 He took photos of the file on his phone.
-Then he came out, his face was all flushed out and Vishal asked, " What's wrong?"
+Then he came out, his face was all flushed, and Vishal asked, " What's wrong?"
 He looked at his friend blankly.

 " Call off the mission."
 He sounded hurt.

 "What?
 Why?"
-Vishal frowned confused.
+Vishal frowned, confused.

 " Coz I can't go through this!"
 He ran towards the lift.